 - a.
-Military Sponsor's current Leave and Earnings Statement (LES). - b.
-Civilian Sponsor's current LES. - c.
-Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
-Schedule C (IRS return) from previous year to demonstrate wages from self employments. - e.
-Letter from employer if Spouse/Partner has not worked one full month.
+Military sponsor's current Leave and Earnings Statement (LES). - b.
+Civilian sponsor's current LES. - c.
+Spouse's/partner's and/or all adults who financially contribute to the welfare of the child, LES, W-2 forms, and/or other current income documentation. - d.
+Schedule C (IRS return) from previous year to demonstrate wages from self-employments. - e.
+Letter from employer if spouse/partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.